Proper management of solid waste is an essential service to protect human health and the environment.

 The City-owned and operated landfill provides safe and effective management of solid waste for residents and businesses throughout Walla Walla County and beyond.

-Sudbury Landfill will change to a 'Winter Hours' schedule on Monday, November 3.
+Sudbury Landfill changed to a 'Winter Hours' schedule on Monday, November 3, 2014.
 Daily hours will be 8:30 a.m. to 4:00 p.m., Monday through Saturday.
 Winter Hours will be in effect until Monday, March 2, 2015, when we change back to 'Regular Hours' of 8:30 a.m. to 6:00 p.m., Monday through Saturday.
 Read the press release HERE.

 We manage different types of waste at the landfill and have customized areas of service to address the different wastes.